paldepind/composable.el/README.md

 It's inspired by vim but implemented in a way that reuses existing Emacs infrastructure.
-This makes it simple and compatible with existing Emacs functionality and concepts. composable.el only brings together existing features in a slightly different way.
+This makes it simple and compatible with existing Emacs functionality and concepts. composable.el only brings together existing features in a slightly different way that feels like a natural extension.

 ## Introduction